serengil/deepface/README.md

 # find dot product of encrypted embedding and plain embedding in cloud
 encrypted_cosine_similarity = encrypted_source_embedding @ target_embedding

-# confirm that cloud cannot decrypt it
+# confirm that cloud cannot decrypt it even though it is calculated by cloud
 with pytest.raises(ValueError, match="You must have private key"):
 	cloud_cs.decrypt(encrypted_source_embedding)